 The stock market’s movements are always in the headlines.
-However, many of the people reading about those ups and downs are standing on the sidelines: According to a Bankrate poll in March 2021, 39 percent of Americans have no money invested in stocks.
+However, many of the people reading about those ups and downs are standing on the sidelines: According to a 2021 Bankrate poll, 39 percent of Americans have no money invested in stocks.
 Struggling to understand the market — cited by 32 percent of respondents who have been steering clear of the market — is one of the most common reasons for the aversion.

 When a corporation is looking to grow, it needs money to help pay for expenses such as designing new products, hiring more people and expanding into new markets.
 They issue new shares of stock to help raise that capital.
 Anyone who buys those stocks is poised to profit if that growth becomes a reality.

 - Price appreciation.
 A company’s stock price will typically rise as the earnings and future prospects of the company’s business improve.
 Over the long-term, earnings growth is a major driver of stock prices so it’s important to identify companies whose businesses are likely to do well.

 - Dividends.
 Some companies also pay dividends, which are a way for them to share a portion of their profits with shareholders.
 These regular payments are typically made quarterly and can account for a large portion of investors’ returns over time.
 If a company pays an 18 cent dividend each quarter and you own 10 shares, you’ll receive $1.80 with each payment.
 Though rare, there can also be stock dividends, which reward shareholders with additional shares.